AlanYZWu/lunch-lotto-upgrade/README.md

 ## Project Description
 Lunch Lotto is a Chrome extension that helps users decide where to eat by randomly selecting nearby restaurants.
 Your task is to enhance this extension by implementing new features.

-## Enhancement Options
+## Enhancements
 Choose one of the following enhancements to implement:

-1. **History Feature**: Maintain a log of all restaurants chosen by the user.
+1. **History Feature**: Maintain a log of all restaurants chosen by the user (Implemented by Alan)
-2. **Alternative API Integration**: Replace Google Maps API with another restaurant data provider.
+2. **Alternative API Integration**: Replace Google Maps API with another restaurant data provider (Implemented by Abdullah)
-3. **Progress Indicator**: Add a progress bar to indicate the status of API calls.
+3. **Progress Indicator**: Add a progress bar to indicate the status of API calls (Implemented by Abdullah)
-4. **Custom Feature**: Propose a unique feature (requires instructor/TA approval).
+4. **Restaurant Filtering**: When fetching restaurants, filter out restaurants that are closed (Implemented by Alan)

 ## Getting Started